moby/moby/docs/reference/api/docker_remote_api_v1.20.md

 -   **CpusetCpus** - String value containing the `cgroups CpusetCpus` to use.
 -   **CpusetMems** - Memory nodes (MEMs) in which to allow execution (0-3, 0,1).
 Only effective on NUMA systems.
 -   **BlkioWeight** - Block IO weight (relative weight) accepts a weight value between 10 and 1000.
+-   **MemorySwappiness** - Tune a container's memory swappiness behavior.
+Accepts an integer between 0 and 100.
 -   **OomKillDisable** - Boolean value, whether to disable OOM Killer for the container or not.
 -   **AttachStdin** - Boolean value, attaches to `stdin`.
 -   **AttachStdout** - Boolean value, attaches to `stdout`.